"

 • Complete the last measure with the fewest notes possible.

-Some students are most comfortable writing and reading music where the quarter note is the beat.
-When the beat is an eighth note or half note, they sometimes struggle.
-One strategy those students can utilize is using transposition, which is when you change the music by the same proportion.
-Rhythmic transposition is when you rewrite the notes with the same rhythmic syllables but a different note gets one beat.
-Compare the examples below.
+Some students feel most comfortable reading and writing music where the quarter note is the beat.
+When the beat is an eighth note or half note, they sometimes find it challenging.
+One strategy these students can use is transposition, which involves changing the music by the same proportion.
+Rhythmic transposition is when you rewrite the notes with the same rhythmic syllables but assign a different note to each beat.
+Compare the three versions below in Example 3.8.

 Example 3.8.
 Rhythmic transposition